 As noted, the dyslipidemia in metabolic syndrome is characterized by elevated triglyceride (greater than 150 mg/dL), low HDL (less than 40 mg/dL in men; less than 50 mg/dL in women), and small, dense LDL cholesterol.
 The diagnosis of dyslipidemia is best made when a patient does not have any acute illness.
 HDL and LDL levels are not significantly altered by food, but triglyceride levels can rise substantially after food intake.
-The recommendation for testing requires a 9- to 12-hour fast prior to laboratory measurements [163; 164].
+The recommendation for testing requires a 9- to 12-hour fast prior to laboratory measurements [175; 176].
 There are some conditions that can cause similar dyslipidemia, particularly low HDL, characteristic of metabolic syndrome.
 These include glucocorticoid excess as well as hypothyroidism; although relatively uncommon, healthcare providers should be aware of them.

 Since the NCEP ATP III published guidelines at the end of 2002, numerous additional trials relating to various therapies have been published.
-As a result of the NHLBI discontinuing its publication of clinical guidelines, the ATP IV panel joined with the ACC and AHA, and a new guideline for treatment of blood cholesterol to reduce cardiovascular risk was published in 2014 and updated in 2018 [165; 166].
-Although the 2014 guideline did not mention the role of metabolic syndrome or insulin resistance on the treatment of dyslipidemia, it is addressed in the 2018 update [166].
+As a result of the NHLBI discontinuing its publication of clinical guidelines, the ATP IV panel joined with the ACC and AHA, and a new guideline for treatment of blood cholesterol to reduce cardiovascular risk was published in 2014 and updated in 2018 [177; 178].
+Although the 2014 guideline did not mention the role of metabolic syndrome or insulin resistance on the treatment of dyslipidemia, it is addressed in the 2018 update [178].

-When addressing dyslipidemia in the absence of other cardiovascular risk factors, physicians should first target LDL levels that are greater than 190 mg/dL [165; 166].
+When addressing dyslipidemia in the absence of other cardiovascular risk factors, physicians should first target LDL levels that are greater than 190 mg/dL [177; 178].
 Lowering LDL is critical as it is primarily elevated LDL cholesterol that is associated with coronary artery disease.
-In high-risk patients, an LDL cholesterol level goal of less than 70 mg/dL is a therapeutic option [166].
-Ideally, HDL for men should be at least 40 mg/dL and at least 50 mg/dL for women [167; 168].
+In high-risk patients, an LDL cholesterol level goal of less than 70 mg/dL is a therapeutic option [178].
+Ideally, HDL for men should be at least 40 mg/dL and at least 50 mg/dL for women [179; 180].
+When addressing dyslipidemia in the presence of chronic coronary disease, high-intensity statin therapy is recommended with the aim of achieving a 50% or greater reduction in LDL levels.
+In patients in whom high-intensity stain therapy is contraindicated or not tolerated, moderate-intensity statin therapy is recommended with the aim of achieving a 30% to 49% reduction in LDL levels.
+Adherence to changes in lifestyle and effects of lipid-lowering medication should be assessed by measurement of fasting lipids in 4 to 12 weeks after stain initiation [181].
+Annual follow-up to assess for symptoms, change in functional status, adequacy of lifestyle and medical interventions, and monitoring for complications also is recommended [181].

 Treatment begins with lifestyle changes (i.e., diet and exercise).
-In high-risk patients, if the LDL cholesterol is at least 100 mg/dL, use of an LDL-lowering medication is indicated simultaneously with lifestyle changes [169].
+In high-risk patients, if the LDL cholesterol is at least 100 mg/dL, use of an LDL-lowering medication is indicated simultaneously with lifestyle changes [182].
 Several studies have demonstrated the benefit of lifestyle changes in managing dyslipidemia.
-For instance, researchers in one study randomized 197 men and 180 postmenopausal women with high LDL and low HDL to aerobic exercise, diet, diet and exercise, or no treatment [170].
+For instance, researchers in one study randomized 197 men and 180 postmenopausal women with high LDL and low HDL to aerobic exercise, diet, diet and exercise, or no treatment [183].
 At the end of the study, there was significant reduction in LDL in the diet plus exercise group compared with diet alone or the control group.
 For those patients who do not reach the goal with diet and exercise, treatment with a cholesterol-lowering agent, most often a statin, is beneficial.
-However, keep in mind that some statins do not correct abnormalities of triglyceride and HDL [171; 172; 173].
+However, keep in mind that some statins do not correct abnormalities of triglyceride and HDL [184; 185; 186].